publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch64/schII/m__us_usc_t7_s3123a.md

     (c) __Annual committee report__

-    Not later than 180 days after the establishment of the specialty crops committee, and annually thereafter, the specialty crops committee shall submit to the Advisory Board a report containing the findings of its study under subsection (a) of this section.
+    Not later than 180 days after the establishment of the specialty crops committee, and annually thereafter, the specialty crops committee shall submit to the Advisory Board a report containing the findings of its study under subsection (a).
 The specialty crops committee shall include in each report recommendations regarding the following:

         (1) Programs designed to improve the efficiency, productivity, and profitability of specialty crop production in the United States.